ScheWann/Loom_General/README.md

 # Loom: General Trajectory Glyph

+This repository provides the new glyph used in the **[Loom](https://github.com/ScheWann/Loom)**.

-A visual analytics project for joint representation of temporal trajectories and multivariate signals.
-It provides a reusable General Trajectory Glyph component that combines path evolution and multi-metric variation in a single view, suitable for time-progressive data.
+___A reusable General Trajectory Glyph component that combines path evolution and multi-metric variation in a single view, suitable for time-progressive data___.

 ![General Trajectory Glyph](Image/Glyph_General.png)

 ## What Data Is Demonstrated

-This repository currently includes two integrated demo datasets:
+This repository currently includes two integrated non-biology-related demo datasets:

 1. Climate 2014-2024
 	Source: https://www.kaggle.com/datasets/sergionefedov/climate-and-weather-anomalies-196-cities-75-years